OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/software-design/software-design.md

 The
 [`GeoProcessorCommandFactory`](https://github.com/OpenWaterFoundation/owf-app-geoprocessor-python/blob/master/geoprocessor/core/GeoProcessorCommandFactory.py)
 class examines a command string and instantiates a corresponding command class of the proper type.
-This occurs through a simple mapping exercise to identify the proper command and then calling the constructor (`__init__()` function is called as per normal Python object initialization) for the matching command, for example:
+This occurs through a simple lookup to identify the proper command and then calling the constructor (`__init__()` function is called as per normal Python object initialization) for the matching command, for example: